oblivia-simplex/Narrativity/1_hunt.md

 thing for the remembering author is not what he experienced, but the weaving of his memory, the Penelope work of recollection.
 Or should one call it, rather, a Penelope work of forgetting?
-Is not the involuntary recollection, Proust\'s memoire involuntaire, much closer to forgetting than what is usually called memory?
-And is not this work of spontaneous recollection, in which remembering is the woof and forgetting the warf, a counterpart to Penelope\'s work rather than its likeness?
+Is not the involuntary recollection, Proust's memoire involuntaire, much closer to forgetting than what is usually called memory?
+And is not this work of spontaneous recollection, in which remembering is the woof and forgetting the warf, a counterpart to Penelope's work rather than its likeness?
 For here the day unravels what the night has woven.
 When we awake each morning, we hold in our hands, usually weakly and loosely, but a few fringes of the tapestry of lived life, as loomed for us by